ismetsari/flask-application/README.md

 - Go to Jenkins UI
 - Click on "flask-api-pipeline" project
 - Click on "Console Output"
+- Ensure that the pipeline is completed successfully
 ```

 12. Now if you check pods.
 You should see 2 pods running.